-No matter if the surface is concrete pavers, rolled asphalt, poured concrete, or stone pavers, the layers underneath are what provide stability.
+No matter if the surface is concrete pavers, rolled asphalt, poured concrete, or stone pavers, the layers underneath are what provide stability; this is know as the substrate.
 To provide a little background, we need to look back into history.
 The Romans were excellent engineers and wonderful road designers.

 The Romans were among the first to excavate road beds to improve stability.
 They filled the road beds with graduated sized, interlocking stones which when packed, provided a stable substrate that compacted but left voids which allowed any moisture that penetrated to drain into the soil beneath the substrate.
 Water trapped in substrate that does not drain, causes heaving.